embedthis/ioto/README-CLOUD.md

 When building Ioto, you do not need to use a `configure` program.
 Instead, you simply run **make** and select your desired App.
 This will copy the App's configuration and conditionally compile the required services based on the App's **ioto.json5** configuration settings.
+During the first time build, the App's configuration will be copied to the **state/config** directory.

 You can provide parameters to the build via makefile command variables.
 See below for details.

 The selectable Ioto services are: